AIBiology/aibiology.github.io/index.md

 ### Math

-A decent understanding of probability and statistics is highly recommended.
+You should have an understanding of probability and statistics at the level of a first applied statistics course.

-Some understanding of calculus and linear algebra would be helpful.
-We won't focus on the math, but having a conceptual idea of integrals and differential equations as well as matrix math will be helpful.
+Knowledge of basic calculus and, to a lesser extent, linear algebra, will also be helpful.
+We won't focus on the math, but having at least a conceptual understanding of derivatives, function optimization, and matrix math will be useful.

 If you are unsure, contact the instructors.